-- If I suddenly need to go into hospital can I use my communication aid?
+- If I have to go into hospital, can I use my communication aid?

 You can use a communication aid in hospital.
 Be aware that the nurses and doctors working in hospital will not be as familiar with the aid as you are.
-Try to keep it out where it can be seen and you can access it if you need to.
-If someone who knows about your communication aid accompanies you to hospital or visits you there, ask them to tell the nurses about your aid and how it helps you to communicate.
-You may find some challenges with the positioning and accessing of your aid, and this could be where family or PAs can help.
-A low-tech page with key words or picture symbols often works particularly well in a strange situation like this.
+Try to keep it out where it can be seen and you can access it easily.
+You may find accessing and positioning your aid challenging, but your family or PA could help with this.
+They can also tell the nurses about your aid and how it helps you to communicate.
+You may find that a low-tech page with keywords or picture symbols is more practical in a hospital setting.

 - How can I support someone who has lost their communication?

-For example, if a nurse is pouring some water with her back turned to a patient and says ‘would you like a drink’, the patient is unlikely to be able to see or hear the nurse very well.
-A better approach would be if the nurse stood near the patient, got the patient’s attention and then said, clearly, ‘water?’, while miming drinking from a cup of water.
+As an example, if a nurse is pouring some water with her back turned to a patient and says “would you like a drink?”, the patient is unlikely to be able to see or hear them.
+A better approach if for the nurse to stand near the patient, get their attention and then ask clearly, “water?”, while miming drinking from a cup.

-A speech and language therapist may start by getting to know a little bit about you and your family or circumstances.
+A speech and language therapist may start by asking you about yourself, your family and your circumstances.
 They will work with you to assess the skills that you have and create a plan of interventions or therapy.
-From this, they would develop goals for your communication recovery.
+They will then set goals for your communication recovery.